confluentinc/ksql/docs-md/developer-guide/ksql-connect.md

 {{ site.kconnectlong }} is an open source component of {{ site.aktm }} that
-simplifies loading and exporting data between Kafka and external systems.
-KSQL provides functionality to manage and integrate with {{ site.kconnect }}:
+simplifies loading and exporting data between Kafka and external systems. ksqlDB provides functionality to manage and integrate with {{ site.kconnect }}:

 -   Create Connectors
 -   Describe Connectors
--   Import topics created by {{ site.kconnect }} to KSQL
+-   Import topics created by {{ site.kconnect }} to ksqlDB

-Setup KSQL-Connect Integration
+Setup ksqlDB-Connect Integration
 ------------------------------

-There are two ways to deploy the KSQL-Connect integration:
+There are two ways to deploy the ksqlDB-Connect integration:

 1.  **External**: If a {{ site.kconnect }} cluster is available, set the
-    `ksql.connect.url` property in your KSQL server configuration file.
+    `ksql.connect.url` property in your ksqlDB Server configuration file.
     The default value for this is `localhost:8083`.
-2.  **Embedded**: KSQL can double as a {{ site.kconnect }} server and
+2.  **Embedded**: ksqlDB can double as a {{ site.kconnect }} server and
     will run a [Distributed
     Mode](https://docs.confluent.io/current/connect/userguide.html#distributed-mode)
-    cluster co-located on the KSQL server instance.
+    cluster co-located on the ksqlDB server instance.
 To do this, supply a connect properties configuration file to the server and specify this file in the `ksql.connect.worker.config` property.